zwbetz-gh/zwbetz/content/blog/sql-query-pagination-with-spring-boot-and-jdbctemplate/index.md

 Starting PaginationRunner
 findAll sql: SELECT * FROM word WHERE id > 0 AND id <= 5
 countAll sql: SELECT COUNT(*) FROM word
 On page 1 of 3.
-Rows in this page: 5.
+Rows in page: 5.
 Total rows: 11
 {ID=1, WORD=babblesome}
 {ID=2, WORD=babbling}
 {ID=3, WORD=babblingly}